Inqilab March

 By the pressure generated by these Inqilab March participants the FIR was launched for Model Town Massacre by the intervention of the Army Chief of Pakistan General Raheel Sharif.
-The Inqilab (Revolution) march was also aimed at the bringing down of the mega-scale corrupt practices of the government, electoral reforms, fast and speedy justice and facilitation of basic necessities of life to the poor unprivileged classes of Pakistan in the wake of looting the taxpayers' money and saving in offshore havens.
+The Inqilab (Revolution) march was also aimed at the bringing down of the mega-scale corrupt practices of the government, electoral reforms, fast and speedy justice, and facilitation of basic necessities of life to the poor unprivileged classes of Pakistan in the wake of looting the taxpayers' money and saving in offshore havens.
 The protesters were of the opinion that the rulers are not only looters but also killers of humanity because they leave no stone unturned to remain in power and suck every inch of national resources by means of their corrupt nature and practices.
 The march also demanded a change of system by reforms and law of the land using Article 62 and 63 of the constitution of Pakistan to hinder the entrance of unsuitable, illiterate and fake degree holders into the Parliament.
 They also demanded the restoration of Article 1 to 40 of the constitution of Pakistan which guarantees the basic human rights of the people of Pakistan which under the bad governance of the corrupt rulers have been subsided.

 The march was ended by the sole decision of the party leaders of Pakistan Awami Tehreek (PAT).

 Background

+In January 2013, Dr. Tahir-ul-Qadri led a major sit-in protest in Islamabad, calling for accountability measures to be implemented before the upcoming elections and advocating for the preservation of the state.
+This demonstration took place at the end of Asif Ali Zardari's presidency and just prior to the general elections.
+Dr. Qadri's protest was aimed at highlighting issues within the electoral system and the need for systemic reforms.

 On 17 June 2014, a violent clash occurred between the Punjab Police and PAT activists resulting in the deaths of several protesters from police gunfire.
 Following the killings of his party workers, Dr Muhammad Tahir-ul-Qadri had been on a flight from Dubai airport to Islamabad airport where his supporters had gathered, however after the Emirates flight circulated above Islamabad the Pakistani authorities finally diverted the flight to Lahore Airport.
 The police fired tear gas at Qadri's supporters that had gathered at Islamabad airport.
 A stand-off ensued at Lahore airport where Qadri alleged that the Punjab government may try to harm upon leaving the aircraft.
 He demanded a military escort off the plane however this was met with the Governor of Punjab Choudhry Mohammad Sarwar's personal convoy taking him to his residence in Model Town, Lahore.